Potholes: A Recipe for Disaster

 What do you get when you mix water, traffic and a cracked section of asphalt?
 A pothole.
 What do you get when you mix a pothole and a car?
 Trouble.

 Pothole encounters can wreak havoc on car tires, wheels and suspensions.
-Most pothole-related repairs cost less than $250, but in some cases the bill can exceed $1,000; the average repair cost is $306.
+According to a recent AAA survey, the average cost of most pothole-related repairs is $406.
 Even worse, hitting a pothole – or taking the wrong measures to avoid one – could cause a crash and personal injuries.

 To help protect yourself, your car and your wallet from pothole damage, keep tires properly inflated, eliminate driving distractions, look ahead for road hazards, be wary of puddles that may hide potholes and keep a safe distance from other vehicles.
 Check your surroundings for collision threats before you stomp on the brakes or swerve suddenly to dodge a pothole.
 If you can’t avoid one, slow down, but release the brakes and straighten the steering wheel just before impact to help minimize any damage.